open-game-collective/auth-kit/README.md

 # 🔐 Auth Kit

 A headless, isomorphic authentication toolkit that runs seamlessly across server-side, web, and React Native environments.
-Built on Cloudflare Workers, Auth Kit provides a secure, low-latency authentication system with email verification and token management.
+Auth Kit provides a secure, low-latency authentication system with email verification and token management.
 Perfect for applications that need a robust, platform-agnostic auth system with a great developer experience.

 ## Table of Contents